staudtlex/calcal/README.md

 ## About
 _calcal_ is a command line application that computes and converts dates from 11 calendars, consisting of the Gregorian, ISO, Julian, Islamic, Hebrew, Mayan (long count, haab, tzolkin), French Revolutionary, and Old Hindu (solar, lunar) calendars.

 For the calendrical computations, _calcal_ uses the functions implemented in the Go package [_libcalendar_](https://github.com/staudtlex/libcalendar).
-For a discussion of the original functions and Lisp code (upon which _libcalcal_ is based), see [Dershowitz, Nachum, and Edward Reingold.
+For a discussion of the original functions and Lisp code (upon which _libcalendar_ is based), see [Dershowitz, Nachum, and Edward Reingold.
 1990.
 "Calendrical Calculations", Software - Practice and Experience, 20 (9), 899-928](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.17.4274) and [Reingold, Edward, Nachum Dershowitz, and Stewart Clamen.
 1993.
 "Calendrical Calculations, II: Three Historical Calendars", Software - Practice & Experience, 23 (4), 383-404.](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.13.9215)

 ## Installing
 ```